Starmann/adcrack/README.md

 # adcrack
-An adblock script which merges several scripts to save space.
+An adblock script which merges adblock filters and converts to an /etc/hosts file